michelsciortino/michelsciortino/README.md

 Consultant, where I have contributed on the design and implementation of scalable microservice architectures and Serverless applications for important customers of the Italian financial sector.

-In September 2022 I joined <a href="https://it.linkedin.com/company/storm-reply" target="_blank">Storm Reply</a> where
+In September 2022 I joined <a href="https://it.linkedin.com/company/storm-reply" target="_blank">Storm Reply</a> as a Cloud Architect, where
-I broadened and strengthened my knowledge on AWS and implemented many projects for customers all around Europe, ranging from serverless computation to the implementation of data platforms to perform ETL on large datasets.
+I am broadening and strengthening my knowledge on AWS, implementing many projects for customers all around Europe, ranging from serverless computation to the implementation of Cloud Data Platforms to perform ETL on large datasets.

 <img src="https://raw.githubusercontent.com/michelsciortino/michelsciortino/main/dog.svg" width="100%" height="40">